jessekelighine/makefile-for-economists/README.md

 This repository contains some examples of simple projects that uses Makefiles:

 - [`beamer`](./beamer/):
-  A beamer that introduces Makefiles to economists.
+  A [beamer presentation](./beamer/makefile-beamer.pdf) that introduces Makefiles to economists.
   The beamer itself also serves as an example of Makefiles.
 - [`demo-homework`](./demo-homework/):
   This is a minimal example of a Makefile.